 Additionally, if you are feeling stressed, anxious, lonely or simply don’t know who to turn to, you can speak to Sonder’s multilingual support team anytime via live chat or phone, and they can even send in-person assistance if you need it.
-Students can activate their account starting the week before their start date at be.sondersafe.com/up.
-Students receive an activation email or text shortly before orientation.
+You will receive an activation email or text shortly before orientation.
 If you don’t get your email or text, you will be given a code to use at orientation.

 New experiences, new people

 Our exciting range of social activities help students have fun, meet new people, and expand their interests.
 There’s more to life than study.
 At UP International College there are lots of opportunities to have fun outside the classroom – from sports, competitions and excursions to craft clubs and cooking groups.